mdns-js/node-mdns-js/README.md

     npm install mdns-js

-If you are running node version < 4.1 you will have to use a version of this library that is below version 0.5.0
+* If you are running node version < 4.1 you will have to use a version of this library that is below version 0.5.0
+* If node is < 6.11 you will have to use a version of this library that is below 1.0.0

 Future
 ------